 Substance Use Problems and the Older Adult

 Late-onset abuse of alcohol and other substances among older adults presents a serious and complex challenge related to co-morbid illness, medication management, and late-life loss of social networks.
 Learn interventions and treatments that can improve health and enhance life satisfaction.
 Identify effects of these substances on the elderly, symptoms of abuse, three instruments for assessing abuse, and effective treatment strategies.
-Also examine problem gaming and gambling in the elderly.

 At a glance